felipemsalles/felipemsalles.github.io-blog/_posts/2023-02-07-What is Offensive Security.md

 ---
-title: "Edit Reverse Engineering and Binary Exploitation"
+title: "What is Offensive Security?"
 categories:
-  - Reverse Engineering and Binary Exploitation
+  - Offensive Security
 ---

 Edit